The notion of enriched category is a generalization of the notion of category.

 The page here mentions internalization and enrichment being the result of applying two different interpretation techniques to the same theory.

-A category enriched in Top is a topological category.
-These are also a model for -categories.
-But again, beware: the term ‘topological category’ is perhaps more commonly used to mean a category internal to Top.
+Again beware: the term ‘topological category’ is perhaps more commonly used to mean a category internal to Top.
+People also use it for topological concrete category.
 And again: a category enriched in Top is a special case of one internal to Top, namely one where the space of objects is discrete.

 An algebroid, or linear category, is a category enriched over Vect.
 Here is the category of vector spaces over some fixed field , equipped with its usual tensor product.
 It is common to emphasize the dependence on and call a category enriched over Vect a -linear category.